BenderScript/DLPDataScraper/README.md

-Thank you for sharing the GitHub repository URL.
-I will include this in the README.md.
-Here's the updated README file with the correct GitHub URL:

----

-# DLP Data Scraper
+# DLP Data Scraper and Generator

-DLP Data Scraper is a Python tool designed to scrape and analyze data for data loss prevention (DLP) purposes.
-It fetches DLP test sample data from specified URLs, saves the data in text format, and then converts these text files into PDFs.
+DLP Data Scraper and Generator is a Python tool designed to scrape and generate data for data loss prevention (DLP) purposes.
+It has two modules:

+* It fetches DLP test sample data from specified URLs, saves the data in text format, and then converts these text files into PDFs.
+* It uses an OpenAI Assistant to generate DLP mock data

 The output is suitable for benchmarking DLP systems or Generative AI Language Learning Models (GenAI LLMs) for prompt injection testing.

 ## Features